hoast/hoast/README.md

 ## Elevator pitch

-Creating a static page generator can be incredibly easy as is show below.
+Creating a static page generator can be incredibly easy!

 ```JavaScript
 import Hoast from '@hoast/hoast'